Roman columns framing the Basilica of San Lorenzo in Milan.

 Flower-lined street in Milan’s upscale shopping district with classic architecture, boutique stores, and afternoon sunlight.

-Another unmissable area is Navigli, Milan’s canal district that winds through the heart of the city.
+Another unmissable area is Navigli, Milan’s historic canal district that winds through the heart of the city.
+It’s one of the best places to slow down and experience a more relaxed side of Milan.

 Reflections of colourful buildings in the calm waters of Milan’s Navigli canal